Saturday, June 30, 2012

 1966: The Supremes recorded "You Keep Me Hangin' On".

 1972: The Rolling Stones opened a tour in Vancouver, British Columbia, Canada.
+The disease spread as 2,000 fans rioted, and the Stones walked off stage after only 30 minutes.

-1973: The Spinners held on to #1 on the R&B chart for a fourth week with "One of a Kind (Love Affair)".
+1973: The Spinners held on to #1 on the R&B chart for a fourth week with "One Of A Kind (Love Affair)".

 1975: Cher married Gregg Allman, four days after divorcing Sonny Bono.

-1977: Marvel Comics issued a comic book based on the group Kiss.
+1977: Marvel Comics issued a comic book based on the group KISS.

 1978: Jethro Tull, Robert Palmer and Flo & Eddie performed on the smash television show Midnight Special.

-1979: Anne Murray remained at #1 for a third week on the AC chart with "Shadows in the Moonlight".
+1979: Anne Murray remained at #1 for a third week on the AC chart with "Shadows In The Moonlight".

 1981: Doctors discovered a gaping two-inch hole in the stomach of Jerry Lee Lewis after he was rushed to the hospital.